eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

  - relatively low utilisation
  -

+### Principles for Environment Management
+1. Execution resources (CPU, memory, disk) should be versioned alongside the software to that execution is repeatable
+1. Environment Management should not be costly and should be instant
+1. Application configuration should be minimised
+1. Test environments should exactly match the production environment, thus allowing testing of the production environment

+### Rationale

+1. Computer systems are a product of the hardware resources and the software that runs on them.
+The importance of versioning software such that we can reliably rebuild a version with a minor modification is generally agreed upon.
+The hardware provisioning is not as agreed upon.
+Variances in the size and performance of the physical hardware between environments is dismissed as not affecting the functionality.
+We often find this not to be the case.
+Given the prevalence of environment configuration tooling and frameworks, such as [Puppet](http://puppetlabs.com/) and [Chef](http://www.getchef.com/) why are we still willing to make that compromise?
+The principle here implies adoption of Infrastructure as Code techniques and the embedding of infrastructure configuration into your deployment process
+1. The management of an environment should be treated as a fully automated process.
+There is little added value in a manual solution, we are looking for repeatability rather than creativity in the provisioning of environments.
+The repeatability should be achieved through automation tooling such as Puppet or Chef.
+The time to create a fully running environment should be near to immediate as it is really just a logical grouping of accesses to physical resources.
+1. Software components allow for configuration so that environmental variances can be applied (here we distinguish between application wiring, application configuration and user driven static data).
+The amount of configuration required will largely depend on the number and differences between the environments.
+Through minimising the things that change in the application components we minimise the need for configurations in the system.
+Largely these will be absorbed by the
+1. j

 ## The ask

+Platform as a service

 We need the following two functions provided to us:
 1. The ability to programatically create and destroy a working platform, in a similar manner to that of AWS or the Open Stack model